kostasKar/logoMor/README.md

 - With the 'Share' button you can create a shareable link that includes the source code in the editor
 - 3D primitives commands are available for box, sphere, torus, ellipsoid, cylider, cone
 - .STL and .OBJ files can be uploaded and rendered into the sketch by using the model command
+- Image files can be uploaded and drawn into the sketch by using the image command

 ## Contributing
 I would love to receive any LogoMor sketches and include them to the Demos